pratham-garg-456/Broke_Buddy/README.md

 Command to add and commit:
-git add -> to add the file to the stage area git commit -m "Commit message" -> to add the file to the git repository
+git add -> to add the file to the stage area git commit -m "Commit message" -> to add the file to the git repository git commit -a -m "Commit message" -> to do both stage and commit at same time

+### File tracking statuses
+- Untracked
+- Unmodified
+- Modified
+- Staged